 May 19, 2021 – The workers’ compensation industry is built on risk aversion and mitigation, yet unpredictable risks and catastrophes are predicted with higher frequency in the future.
 In her Risk & Insurance Risk Insider column, Rising CXO Rachel Fikes shares top strategies for organizations to normalize discomfort and embed resiliency before the next internal crisis or external shock.

-Aug 14, 2020 – As payers continue to operate with a remote workforce, this article explores the current and future impact of the pandemic on frontline claims professionals.
-See what three members of the Workers’ Compensation Benchmarking Study’s advisory council – from Rising, MEMIC, and The Hartford – have to say as they discuss the pandemic and share insights gained from our annual study.
+Nov 19, 2020 – As the industry approaches a looming talent crisis, workers’ comp payers might be asking themselves how can they attract more frontline claims professionals to the industry.
+Read what three members of the Workers’ Compensation Benchmarking Study’s advisory council – from Rising, MEMIC, and The Hartford – have to say as they discuss the study’s data-backed strategies for retaining and recruiting young industry talent.

 Nov 11, 2020 – When embracing empathic curiosity in workers’ compensation claims, we gain a better understanding of what is really going on with the injured employee.
 In her Risk & Insurance Risk Insider column, Rising CXO Rachel Fikes shares how empathic curiosity helps us take better ownership and leadership of the claim.